 Warranties and Power Production Guarantees

 Your solar panel system should include manufacturer and workmanship warranties.
 The manufacturer (or product) warranty covers your system for manufacturing defects or issues.
 With workmanship coverage, you have protection against installation-related issues.
-Our research found that highest-efficiency residential solar panels include manufacturer coverage for 25 years or longer.
+Our research found that the highest-efficiency residential solar panels include manufacturer coverage for 25 years or longer.
 This coverage length aligns with the average solar panel life span.
 Workmanship coverage varies between installers, though the industry standard is 15 years.
 Having product and workmanship match the estimated panel life span is ideal.

 Some solar companies include power production guarantees to outline expected panel performance.
 Over time, solar panels lose their efficiency by as much as 0.5% per year.
 Installers include these policies to guarantee solar electric production to account for this gradual panel degradation.
 Most providers will repair or upgrade your panels if they fall below these production levels.
 In rare instances, the installer will provide monetary compensation for failed production levels.
 Coverage varies between installers but may last as little as two years and up to 30 years.
 We recommend selecting solar systems with long-term production guarantees.